 "I'll say in advance... it's nothing special.
 Since I made it myself."

-What?
+“What?
 You made it yourself?!
 You even know how to make stuff like this?”

 Did he even remember that Yuder Aile was from the mountains?
 Though he became a bit curious just what level Yuder's image recognized in his mind was for him to say such words, Yuder first gave Enon one of the bottles received from Kishiar.